rmjarvis/TreeCorr/docs/params.rst

       Then this statistic is tR = (NT-RT)/npairs
     - 'simple' is the normal version: tR = NT/npairs

-:kt_file_name: (str) The output filename for scalar-spin-3 correlation function.
+:kt_file_name: (str) The output filename for scalar-trefoil correlation function.

     The output columns are: